orbeon/orbeon-forms-doc/form-runner/persistence/relational-db.md

 1. [Download the Microsoft JDBC driver for SQL Server][7].
 2. Uncompress the zip file, and copy the `sqljdbc4.jar` it contains to the appropriate directory for your application server (on Tomcat: `common/lib` or simply `lib`, depending on the version).
-3. Setup the JDBC data source for your DB2 instance.
-On Tomcat, you typically do this by editing Tomcat's `server.xml`, and within the `<context>` for Orbeon Forms adding a `<resource>` element similar to the one that follows.
+3. Setup the JDBC data source for your SQL Server instance (see also [Tomcat datasource configuration](#tomcat-datasource-configuration) above).
+Example:

     ```xml
     <Resource
         name="jdbc/sqlserver"
+        driverClassName="com.microsoft.sqlserver.jdbc.SQLServerDriver"

         auth="Container"
         type="javax.sql.DataSource"

         initialSize="3"
         maxActive="10"
         maxIdle="20"
         maxWait="30000"
-        driverClassName="com.microsoft.sqlserver.jdbc.SQLServerDriver"

         poolPreparedStatements="true"

         validationQuery="select 1"
         testOnBorrow="true"

         username="orbeon"
         password="orbeon"
         url="jdbc:sqlserver://server"/>